raspberrypi/documentation/hardware/computemodule/cmio-display.md

 This will enable `disp1` and `cam1`, with the option of enabling `cam0`.

 1. Connect the display to the DISP1 port on the Compute Module IO board through the 22W to 15W display adaptor.
-1. Connect the camera to the CAM1 port on the Compute Module IO board through the 22W to 15W camera adaptor.
+1. Connect the Camera Module to the CAM1 port on the Compute Module IO board through the 22W to 15W camera adaptor.
-1. (Optional) Connect the camera to the CAM0 port on the Compute Module IO board through the 22W to 15W camera adaptor.
+1. (Optional) Connect the Camera Module to the CAM0 port on the Compute Module IO board through the 22W to 15W camera adaptor.
 1. Connect these pins together with jumper wires:

 	```